-- A one-time contracted services expense to update the Program's Capital Works Projects Procurement and Administrative Procedures Manual and Field Services Manual (\$0.420 million); and, - An increase in overtime (\$0.354 million) for existing staff (engineers, designers, project managers) to accommodate extended hours (standby; overnight contracts; etc.) for capital projects.
-This is related to the strategy approved by City Council at its February 2015 meeting to mitigate traffic and transit disruption.
+- A one-time contracted services expense to update the Program's Capital Works Projects Procurement and Administrative Procedures Manual and Field Services Manual (\$0.420 million); - An increase in overtime (\$0.354 million) for existing staff (engineers, designers, project managers) to accommodate extended hours (standby, overnight contracts, etc.) for capital projects.
+Related to the strategy approved by City Council at its Feb.
+2015 meeting to mitigate traffic/transit disruption.